Western recognition won’t change the reality on the ground: A Palestinian state has never seemed further away

 By Ivana Kottasová, CNN

-(CNN) — The quest for Palestinian independence is set to get a major boost as several diplomatic heavyweights, including the United Kingdom, France and Canada, are expected to recognize a State of Palestine ahead of the United Nations General Assembly.
+(CNN) — The quest for Palestinian independence gained a major boost on Sunday as diplomatic heavyweights, the United Kingdom, Canada and Australia, formally recognized a State of Palestine ahead of the United Nations General Assembly.

+France is expected to follow suit at the UN General Assembly this week, with President Emmanuel Macron stating in July that the country would recognize a Palestinian state, leading the way for other key international powers to join them.

 Many analysts and activists say this is the result of decades of Israeli policy aimed at sabotaging the two-state solution by building Jewish settlements on Palestinian land and undermining the Palestinian Authority (PA), which governs parts of the territory.